Jurriën Timber: Arsenal

 On 14 July 2023, it was announced that Timber had joined Arsenal from Ajax on a long-term contract and would wear the number 12, previously worn by William Saliba.
 Arsenal paid Ajax an initial transfer fee of £34 million, with the deal containing add-ons that could raise the fee to £38.5 million.
 On 6 August, he made his competitive debut for the club against Manchester City in the Community Shield, which Arsenal won 4–1 on penalties.
 Timber made his Premier League debut in a 2–1 home win over Nottingham Forest on 12 August.
 He limped off in the 50th minute with an injury.
 It was later confirmed that he had suffered an ACL injury on his right knee which would require surgery and keep him out of the game for a "period of time".
 In February 2024, he was included in the club's squad for the Champions League knockout phase.

 On 22 April 2024, Timber made his comeback in Arsenal Under-21s' Premier League 2 game against Blackburn Rovers, playing the first half and scoring the opening goal in a 2–2 draw at Ewood Park.
-He made his first-team comeback on 19 May, coming on as a 69th minute substitute for Ben White in Arsenal's final-day win against Everton.
-Timber said he "felt so good after so many months of hard work" and "it's just nice for me to go into the summer with some minutes."
+He made his first-team comeback on 19 May, coming on as a 69th-minute substitute for Ben White in Arsenal's final-day win against Everton.
+Timber said that he "felt so good after so many months of hard work" and "it's just nice for me to go into the summer with some minutes".

-2024–2025: Return and starting role
+2024–Present: Return and starting role

 On 4 December 2024, Timber scored his first goal for Arsenal from a header in a 2–0 victory against Manchester United at the Emirates Stadium.
 On 4 March 2025, he netted his first Champions League goal in a 7–1 away win over PSV Eindhoven during the Round of 16.
-Jurrien Timber received widespread praise for his defensive performance in Arsenal’s Champions League quarter-final win over Real Madrid, with fans highlighting his ability to neutralize Vinícius Júnior.
+Timber received widespread praise for his defensive performance in Arsenal's Champions League quarter-final win over Real Madrid, with fans highlighting his ability to neutralize Vinícius Júnior.

-Having played 48 matches across all competitions, including 30 in the Premier League and 13 in the Champions League, Jurrien Timber cemented his place as Arsenal’s starting right-back.
+Having played 48 matches across all competitions, including 30 in the Premier League and 13 in the Champions League, Jurrien Timber cemented his place as Arsenal's starting right-back.

+On 23 August 2025, Timber won Man of the match against Leeds United, as he netted twice and assisted once in the 5–0 home thrashing.

+An outstanding October for Timber saw him nominated for the Premier League Player of the Month award for the first time.
+During the month, Timber was part of an Arsenal backline that kept three clean sheets in three consecutive league wins over fellow London sides West Ham, Fulham and Crystal Palace.

+On 26 November, in a Champions League league phase fixture against leaders Bayern Munich, Timber scored the opening goal, heading in a corner from close range.
+Arsenal would go on to win the match 3–1.